Nursing

 UNDERGRADUATE CERTIFICATE

-The Practical Nursing program at APU delivers a curriculum focused on cultural safety and quality care for rural and Alaska Native populations.
-The certificate program aligns with opportunities for advancement in the nursing profession, and prepares paths for students to contribute to the health and well-being of their communities.
+The Practical Nursing program at APU delivers a curriculum focused on cultural safety and high-quality care for rural and Alaska Native populations.
+This certificate program provides a pathway for advancement within the nursing profession and prepares students to contribute meaningfully to the health and well-being of their communities.

 APU’s LPN program is currently offered in three locations: